AurelioGreco/movesquare/README.md

 movesquare

+Run index.html to view project.
 You move the square.
-Run index.php with Apache to view project.

 -	-	-	-	-	-	-	-	-	-